 Value used to test if a generalized eigenvalue is 0/0 in the generalized Schur decomposition (in which case the model does not admit a unique solution).
 Default: 1e-6.

-check returns the eigenvalues in the global variable oo.dr.eigval.
+check returns the eigenvalues in the global variable oo\.dr.eigval.

-oo.dr.eigval
+MATLAB/Octave variable: oo\.dr.eigval

 Contains the eigenvalues of the model, as computed by the check command.